glenlong/wedding/src/content/posts/father-of-the-bride-speech-fail.md

 ## 2. Embarrassing The Bride

-We all know it's the best man's job to embarrass the groom in his speech.
-Humiliating details from his past are the jewels in the crown of the best man speech - that's Wedding Speech 101.
+We all know it's the Best Man's job to embarrass the Groom in his speech.
+Humiliating details from his past are the jewels in the crown of the Best Man speech - that's Wedding Speech 101.

-But is it really fair if the groom gets dragged across the coals by his best man while the bride remains completely unscathed?
+But is it really fair if the Groom gets dragged across the coals by his Best Man while the Bride remains completely unscathed?

 After all, she’s got a few amusing skeletons in the closet too.
 And who better to dig them out than the first (and some would say most important) man in her life - her father?